xxandev/util-send-gmail/README.md

-# **UTIL Send-Telegram**
+# **UTIL Send-GMail**

-Utility send-telegram - the utility is designed to send messages, files, and photos to telegram.
+Utility send-gmail - the utility is designed to send mail to gmail.

 ## **Installation**
 - install [golang](https://go.dev/) 1.16+